Full details for "Genetic Test for Familial Hypercholesterolemia". | |

 Investigation |

-Familial Hypercholesterolaemia (FH) is the most commonly encountered autosomal dominant genetic disorder with a prevalence approaching 1 in 250 of the population.
+Familial Hypercholesterolaemia (FH) is the most encountered autosomal dominant genetic disorder with a prevalence approaching 1 in 250 of the population.
 It is primarily characterised by a perpetually elevated LDL Cholesterol level, which predisposes those affected to premature-onset cardiovascular disease (CVD), mainly as coronary heart disease (CHD). |

 Specimen type |